 \section{Discussion}

 In this work, we have extended path analysis by showing that, for a singly-connected path diagram, the partial covariance of two random variables factorizes over the nodes and edges in the path between the variables.
 This result applies even when the path contains colliders.
 We find the case where the path has no colliders particularly interesting, since then the partial covariance can be computed by multiplying the expression for the covariance given by path analysis with a product of partial variance ratios that account for the reduction of the partial variances of the variables in the path.
-Moreover, these results have allowed us to give an alternative explanation to some causal phenomena previously reported in the literature, and to show that Simpson's paradox cannot occur in singly-connected path diagrams.
+Moreover, these results have allowed us to show that Simpson's paradox cannot occur in singly-connected path diagrams.
 Naturally, we would like in the future to extend our results beyond singly-connected path diagrams.
 Appendix E presents a first attempt in this direction.